 How to Count the Number of Words in a Sentence

-How to Fix Run-On Sentences
+How to Fix Long Sentences

-If your sentence exceeds 25 words:
+Then, if your sentence exceeds 25 words, consider these options:

-- Simplify it.
+Option 1: Simplify it.

-- Break it up into two or more sentences.
+Option 2: Break it up into two or more sentences.

-I pulled this 28-word sentence out of a resume in my files:
+To further explain, I pulled this 28-word sentence out of a resume in my files:

-Option 1: Simplify It
+Option 1: Simplify It.

 Developed and implemented strategy for a new, 12-person global health policy program that attracted $2+ million of funding in its first year.